Joy3Luo/Joy3luo.github.io/_posts/2020-10-06-The_First_and_Second_Derivatives.md

 ---
-title: Math - The First and Second Derivatives
+title: The First and Second Derivatives
 categories: [Notes]
 comments: true
 ---